spang-lab/FastqPuri/README.md

 The executables will be created in the folder `bin`.

+**WARNING:** do not move the executables that depend on `R` scripts, anywhere else, unless you also move the corresponding `R` scripts respecting the local folder structure.

 ## Executables

 * `Qreport`: creates a quality report in html format (see `README_Qreport.md`),